skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/OOPBasics.md

 # Object-Oriented-Programming Basics

-Code references are to: [OOP Example code: Numbers](https://github.com/sdp-resources/expressions)
+Code references are to: [OOP Example code: Expressions](https://github.com/sdp-resources/expressions)

+Find it on a single page [here](expressionsExample.md)

 ## Objects